julianschnell/BBHelper/README.md

 So, to sum it up, here is the trade-off: you pay very less but you only get to know the destination of your flight after booking it!

-BlindBooking Helper allows you to see the destination of the flight before booking!
+With BlindBooking Helper you are able to know the destination of the flight beforehand!
-"BlindBooking Helper" has been my first project with Python.

 #### Workflow